 Veracode offers application scans as an integral part of any company-wide security policy.
 You can use Veracode to enforce consistent application security policies across your entire inventory of applications, both those that you develop and third-party applications.

-- Perform deep analyses in an offline environment of compiled or ready-to-deploy web, enterprise, desktop, or mobile applications to detect security flaws in the underlying code.
+- Static Scans: perform deep analyses in an offline environment of compiled or ready-to-deploy web, enterprise, desktop, or mobile applications to detect security flaws in the underlying code.
 Static scans create a model of the entire application and analyzes its data and inter-procedural flow, and are ideal if you have access to the compiled code for your web or backoffice (non-web) applications.

-- Leverage and extend the findings identified by automated static and dynamic assessments to uncover unforeseen design issues within an application.
+- Manual Penetration Testing: leverage and extend the findings identified by automated static and dynamic assessments to uncover unforeseen design issues within an application.

 You can start an application scan from the Scans & Analysis menu.
 After you choose a scan type, select an application that you want to scan from the list.
 Then, click Start a Scan and choose a scan type to begin the analysis.